Directed by: James DeMonaco || Produced by: Jason Blum, Sebastien K. Lemercier, Michael Bay, Andrew Form, Bradley Fuller

 SUMMARY & RECOMMENDATION: The Purge paints a ridiculous portrait of America that unfortunately grows less ridiculous with each passing year.
 Its violence is effective both because and in spite of the off-the-wall premise and unbridled social commentary.
 Much of its cast give terrific performances, showcasing both action star-potential and emotional range.
-This series boasts unforgettable imagery.
+This series boasts unforgettable imagery and creative set-pieces.

 — However… much of its cast, particularly its villains, are hamfisted in the extreme.
 We don’t need endless radio discussions to explain the film’s themes, nor are Confederate Flags, Iron Crosses, or White Power-patches necessary to convey that our antagonists are racist assholes.

 –> I’m ON THE FENCE with regards to the original Purge, but the sequels come RECOMMENDED: Don’t expect a straightforward horror-experience, nor much nuanced subtlety, but to its credit, The Purge is nothing if not ambitious.

 ?
 Speaking of which, why not make Frank Grillo the Punisher?